Disclosure of Seismic Hazard Zones

 Before a development permit can be issued or a subdivision approved, cities and counties must require a site-specific investigation to determine whether a significant hazard exists at the site and, if so, recommending measures to reduce the risk to an acceptable level.
 The investigation must be performed by state-licensed engineering geologists and/or civil engineers.

-To determine whether a property is located in a Seismic Hazard Zone:
+How can I find out if a property is located in a Seismic Hazard Zone?

 SEISMIC HAZARD ZONES